-The bottom floor has a 10-foot-wide center hall, which separates the level into two zones: a more active side for the kitchen and dining room and a calmer side for the living room and master bedroom.
+The bottom floor has a 10-foot-wide center hall, which separates the level into two zones: a more active side for the kitchen and dining room and a calmer side for the living room and main bedroom.
 "I tried to pull off some overstated, catch-your-attention pieces.
 Too many tchotchkes become disorienting in a foyer,” says Gilbreath.
 And she found a few key big things, such as the 9-foot-tall walnut basket propped against the wall, a 10-foot-long antique English table, and a 9-foot-long seascape (a tattered but still amazing find from France) that hangs above it.

 The Center Halls

 In regards to the moss-toned walls that Gilbreath used both upstairs and downstairs, she adds, “I’m drawn to natural colors that pull in the outdoors and keep you moving.
 Stark colors like neon green will stop you in your tracks.”
 Upstairs, a game table and 9-foot- long banquette turn a landing into a useful hangout space.

 Her Inspiraiton: The references between Gilbreath’s foyer, bedroom, and upstairs landing and the January 1976 bedroom are clear.
 “We took a lot of the built-in cabinetry and mustard yellow hues into account,” she says.

 Her Take: “We made it accessible for today, using mustard just as an accent,” she says.
 “The bed coverlet speaks to that era’s style.
 Rather than having elaborate millwork for built-ins, we got creative with curtains.”

 The Southern Living Bedroom